OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- Animation should have a SequenceTriggerAndRenderFunctions :
+  -   Same !(Coord -> Location)
+    | Separate !(Coord -> Location) !(Coord -> Location)

+    we use a sum type to optimize the case where we don't need to do the test for rendering because we know by construction that the animation points still alive are inside the world

+  - we should terminate an animation if the number of alive points is 0 (not if the number of rendered points is 0)

+  - applications :
-- animations that grow and then shrink should be immune to collisions
+    - animations that grow and then shrink should be immune to collisions but render only if not colliding
-  - today the detection of when to transition animation, and the detection of should we render the animation point are the same thing.
-  - try with the approach : render always, transition never (getLocation returns insideworld always)
-  - if it's not satisfactory, allow to decouple tests () with a complex datastructure to not do the test a second time when rendering, if detection functions are the same.
+    - for final explosion, use a location function based on terminal size to go beyond the world's limits and to explosionThenGravity or gravityExplosionThenSimpleExplosion

+  - for gravity-based animations we could allow to go through the edge of the world (but not through other walls)

 - make color functions with bresenham 3d (code commented in Geo)